 The same goes for custom and Google fonts as well.
 These are not supported either in most email clients, so you always have to add numerous fallback options.

-Email design has it's own limitations unfortunately, and you either need to obey or experiment a lot if you want push the envelope.
+Email design has its own limitations, unfortunately, and you either need to obey or experiment a lot if you want to push the envelope.